 The financial assets are recognized at the closing date of the operation.
-Financial assets are recognized at the date of the transaction.
 Likewise, interest income is recognized in the same item where the valuation is recognized.

 Accounts receivable

 Grupo SURA defined that the business model for accounts receivable is to receive the contractual cash flows, that are initially measured at fair value and are subsequently measured at amortized cost using the effective interest rate.